Jeremy-Min-Yang/minecraft-mcp-server-pixel/README.md

       "command": "npx",
       "args": [
         "-y",
-        "github:yuniko-software/minecraft-mcp-server",
+        "github:Jeremy-Min-Yang/minecraft-mcp-server-pixel",
         "--host",
         "localhost",
         "--port",
         "25565",
         "--username",
-        "ClaudeBot"
+        "Bob_the_Builder"
       ]
     }
   }
 }
 ```

-Double-check that right `--port` and `--host` parameters were used.
-Make sure to completely reboot the Claude Desktop application (should be closed in OS tray).

-## Running

-Make sure Minecraft game is running and the world is opened to LAN.
-Then start Claude Desktop application and the bot should join the game.

-It could take some time for Claude Desktop to boot the MCP server.
-The marker that the server has booted successfully is a hammer icon that appears next to the chat.

-You can give bot any commands through any active Claude Desktop chat.
-You can also upload images of buildings and ask bot to build them 😁

-Don't forget to mention that bot should do something in Minecraft in your prompt.
-Because saying this is a trigger to run MCP server.
-It will ask for your permissions.

-Using Claude 3.7 Sonnet could give you some interesting results.
-The bot-agent would be really smart 🫡
+---

 ## Available Commands

-Once connected to a Minecraft server, Claude can use these commands:
+Once connected, Claude can use these commands:

 ### Movement
-- `get-position` - Get the current position of the bot
+- `get-position` — Get the bot's current position
-- `move-to-position` - Move to specific coordinates
+- `move-to-position` — Move to specific coordinates
-- `look-at` - Make the bot look at specific coordinates
-- `jump` - Make the bot jump
-- `move-in-direction` - Move in a specific direction for a duration

 ### Inventory
-- `list-inventory` - List all items in the bot's inventory
-- `find-item` - Find a specific item in inventory
-- `equip-item` - Equip a specific item
+- `equip-item` — Equip an item

 ### Block Interaction
-- `place-block` - Place a block at specified coordinates
+- `place-block` — Place a block at coordinates
-- `dig-block` - Dig a block at specified coordinates
-- `get-block-info` - Get information about a block
-- `find-block` - Find the nearest block of a specific type

-### Entity Interaction
-- `find-entity` - Find the nearest entity of a specific type

-### Communication
+### Pixel Art
-- `send-chat` - Send a chat message in-game

-## Contributing

-This application is a replica of yukinomcp.
-All refactoring commits, functional and test contributions, issues and discussion are greatly appreciated!

-Feel free to submit pull requests or open issues for improvements.
+- `build-pixel-art` — Build a pixel art image from a 2D array of block types

+---

+You can now control your Minecraft bot with Claude using MinecraftBuildMCP.